about

 Prof. Kory Burns is an assistant professor in the Department of Materials Science and Engineering at the University of Virginia.
 He obtained his PhD in materials science and engineering (Nuclear Engineering program) at the University of Florida in 2022.
 Prior to joining the University of Virginia, Kory held multiple positions at external institutions, including the National Energy Technology Laboratory, Oak Ridge National Laboratory, Texas Instruments Inc., and Sandia National Laboratories.

-Graduate Researchers
+Doctoral Researchers

 • Person with bright orange hair smiling and wearing a black striped shirt.